• Skip to primary navigation

 Instructions

-• Add the self raising flour, caster sugar, milk, eggs and vanilla essence and mix for 10 seconds on speed 5.
+• Add the self-raising flour, caster sugar, milk, eggs and vanilla extract and mix for 10 seconds, Speed 5.
 Scrape down.
-Mix for another 10 seconds on speed 5 or until just combined - it’s ok if the mixture is a little lumpy!

 • Add the blueberries and gently stir through using your spatula.